criteo-cookbooks/wsus-server/README.md

-synchronization_per_day  | Number of server-to-server synchronizations a day | FixNum synchronization_time     | Time of day to automatically synchronize updates  | String synchronize_categories   | Whether to only synchronize categories not updates| TrueClass, FalseClass
+synchronization_per_day  | Number of server-to-server synchronizations a day | FixNum synchronization_time     | Time of day to automatically synchronize updates  | String synchronize_categories   | Whether to only synchronize categories not updates| TrueClass, FalseClass configure_timeout        | Timeout in seconds for subscription configuration | FixNum

 Recipes
 -------